 Husqvarna K4000 Electric Power Cutter Review

 The Husqvarna K4000 electric power cutter is a powerful saw that can stand on its own but is more likely to be used as a supplemental tool when gas is inconvenient or a safety issue.
-Let’s see how it performs against things that are supposed to be set in stone.
+This may be the most fun we’ve had with a corded tool in a long time.

 - Much lighter than its gas-powered counterpart